-Please refer to the University of Malaya Library APA Formatting and Style Guide.
-The guide can be downloaded at UM Library website (http://www.umlib.um.edu.my).
+Please refer to the Universiti Malaya Library APA Formatting and Style Guide.
+The guide can be downloaded at UM Library website (https://umlibguides.um.edu.my)

 2.3 Supplementary

 Specific items which were not included in the main body of the text, should be put in this Supplementary section.
 Typically, this section includes the following: